Fairmont State University: The National Security Lab

 The Open Source Intelligence Exchange (OSIX) organization was created in 2012 and serves as Fairmont State's applied research lab under the National Security and Intelligence program.
-OSIX uses open source and social media intelligence to determine real-world active threats, including for such events as the 2010 Presidential visit to West Virginia by then-President Obama.
+OSIX uses open source and social media intelligence to determine real-world active threats.
 Professor David Abruzzino, who came to Fairmont State after retiring from work with the CIA, was the OSIX program director and faculty mentor from 2010 until 2017.
-Dr. Todd Clark, who formerly worked for the Defense Intelligence Agency (DIA), is the current director of OSIX.
-Students who work in the OSIX lab utilize open source and social media intelligence tools to monitor potential and active threats, and have worked with agencies like the CIA, FBI, Department of Defense, and Department of State, as well as local and state departments and agencies in West Virginia.